qu-tan-um/OLSQ/README.md

 ## Installation

 ```
-pip install -i https://test.pypi.org/simple/ --no-deps olsq==0.1.dev7
+pip install -i https://test.pypi.org/simple/ --no-deps olsq==0.1.dev8
 ```
 Please make sure that you have the `networkx` version `>=2.5` and `z3-solver` version `>=4.8.9.0` in your Python environment.

 ## Brief Tutorial

-The code blacks in this section consist an example usage of OLSQ.
+The code blocks in this section consist an example usage of OLSQ.
 We also add an interface to [Cirq](https://github.com/quantumlib/Cirq), check out the next section as well.

 ### Initialization